Faust0z/LibraryManagementAPI/README.md

 The system implements:

 - The Spring Security framework for security with a JWT implementation.
 Users receive a JWT token when reaching the auth/login endpoint with correct credentials.
-JWTs expire after 24hs.
+JWTs expire after 1hour.
-- The correct Controller-Service-Repository design indicated by Spring.
+- A Controller-Service-Repository design indicated by Spring.
 - ModelMapper and DTOs to ensure that the requests and responses are done in a structured and DRY way.
 - A GlobalExceptionHandler and custom exceptions for different business rules.
+- Caching with redis.
+- User roles: ADMIN or USER.

-_Done in Spring 3.5.7, Java 21 and Maven with Postgres as database and Redis as caching._
+_Done in Spring 3.5.7, Java 21, Docker, Flyway and Maven with Postgres as database and Redis as caching._

 ### How to run